 The freedom from the physical cravings for alcohol and drugs is critical.
 By removing the intrusive compulsion to drink or use, patients can refocus on their life, their relationships, their family, and the long term psychosocial-behavioral aspect of the recovery.
 It is of particular importance during the first six months of recovery.

-BioCorRx is the company that has developed the counseling portion of the BioCorRx® Recovery Program and can assist addiction treatment clinics, substance abuse counselors and others who are qualified to offer the Counseling Program.
-BioCorRx helps these organizations and professionals develop the communications skills, techniques and assessment and case management protocols, which we believe to be unique to the Counseling Program.
+BioCorRx is the company that has developed the counseling (cognitive behavioral therapy or “CBT”) portion of the BioCorRx® Recovery Program and can assist addiction treatment clinics, substance abuse counselors and others who are qualified to offer the CBT Program.
+BioCorRx helps these organizations and professionals develop the communications skills, techniques and assessment and case management protocols, which we believe to be unique to the CBT Program.
 In addition, BioCorRx has been granted an exclusive license to the proprietary implant by its developer.
 This license allows BioCorRx to license to physicians and medical groups experienced in treating drug and alcohol dependence giving them the right to order the proprietary implant from the [handful of] compounding pharmacies that have been licensed and trained to make the implant by its developer.
 It also allows BioCorRx to sub-license access to the implant to territories in the U.S. and abroad.
-Because BioCorRx is passionate about helping individuals who are suffering from addiction, BioCorRx offers background and educational materials to encourage the use of the implant in conjunction with the Counseling Program.
+Because BioCorRx is passionate about helping individuals who are suffering from addiction, BioCorRx offers background and educational materials to encourage the use of the implant in conjunction with the CBT Program.